 Publishing success stories shows prospective clients your services work!
 Life coaches don’t usually appear in review websites like Yelp, but prospective clients still want to read reviews.

 Success stories are your chance to give prospective clients exactly what they’re looking for.
 Take the example of Lynda Hoffman’s website.
-Mrs. Hoffman is a life coach who created a whole page of her site dedicated to success stories.
+Lynda Hoffman is a life coach who created a whole page on her site dedicated to success stories.

 She makes each story personal and shares how her life coaching services were able to make a big impact on her clients’ lives.